zillow/abysmal/README.rst

     else:
         print('Two scoops of chocolate ice cream in a waffle cone with sprinkles costs: ${0}'.format(price))

-Note that the virtual machine treats variable values as strings.
+Note that the virtual machine exposes variable values as strings, which may be formatted in scientific or fixed-point notation.

 Variables can be set from int, float, bool, Decimal, and string values but are converted to strings when assigned.
 When examining variables after running a machine, you need to convert to the values back to